 Scientific background

-Two dimensional (2D) materials have been a subject of great interest for many years, since the discovery of graphene.
-In recent years the field has developed rapidly with the discovery of many more types of 2D materials such as transition metal dichalcogenide (TMD) monolayers.1-5 Due to their unique physical properties and potential applications in a wide range of technologies, much research has been devoted to fabrication methods, together with theoretical and experimental stud- ies of their underlying physics.
-TMDs are semiconductors of the form MX2 where M is a transition metal atom such as Mo or W and X is a chalcogen atom such as S, Se or Te.
-It has been shown that these materials, when cleaved to a monolayer, have a direct band-gap and strong spin-orbit coupling, together with favourable electrical and mechanical properties.
-With these properties, TMDs such as M0S2 have a valley degree of freedom, enabling the development of valleytronic devices.6 They also posses topological phases due to their symmetry giving rise to a non-trivial Berry phase and many TMDs behave as topological insulators (TIs) hosting topologically protected conducting edge states.7 8 Because of the great promise of these materials, further understanding of the physical processes is needed.
+Two-dimensional (2D) materials have been of great interest since the discovery of graphene.
+In recent years, the field has developed rapidly with the discovery of many types of 2D materials such as transition metal dichalcogenide (TMD) monolayers.1-5 Due to the unique physical properties of TMDs and their broad potential applications, research has focused on the fabrication and underlying physics of TMDs.
+TMDs are semiconductors of the form MX2 where M is a transition metal atom such as Mo or W and X is a chalcogen atom such as S, Se, or Te.
+When cleaved to a monolayer, these materials display a direct band-gap, strong spin-orbit coupling, and favorable electrical and mechanical properties.
+Thus, TMDs such as M0S2 have a valley degree of freedom, enabling the development of valleytronic devices.6 TMDs also possess topological phases due to their symmetry, giving rise to a non-trivial Berry phase.
+Many TMDs behave as topological insulators (TIs) hosting topologically protected conducting-edge states.7,8 Because of the great promise of TMDs, it is essential that we understand their physical processes.

-The Berry phase9 is a phase which is added to an eigenstate after completing a closed loop in the parametric space in which it is defined.10 It is caused by non trivial topology of the state-space and therefore often called a ’’geometric phase”.11’12 In crystals of broken time-reversal or space- inversion symmetry the level degeneracy of the chiral eigenstates (quasi-spins) is lifted giving rise to the so called Berry curvature which can be compared to the appearance of magnetic monopoles.13 In symmetric structures such as graphene, time-reversal symmetry can be broken using a strong magnetic field.
-TMDs such as M0S2 and WSe2 have a hexagonal lattice structure similar to that of graphene, but unlike the latter, the different atoms within the honeycomb unit cell, break inversion symmetry.
+The Berry phase9 is a phase added to an eigenstate after completing a closed loop in the parametric space in which it is defined.10 The Berry phase is caused by non-trivial topology of the state-space and often called a ’’geometric phase”.11,12 In crystals of broken time-reversal or space- inversion symmetry, the level degeneracy of chiral eigenstates (quasi-spins) is lifted.
+This lift gives rise to the so-called Berry curvature which is comparable to the appearance of magnetic monopoles.13 In symmetric structures such as graphene, time-reversal symmetry can be broken using a strong magnetic field.
+TMDs such as M0S2 and WSe2 have a hexagonal lattice structure similar to that of graphene; however, the different atoms within the honeycomb unit cell break inversion symmetry.
 Therefore, the Berry phase accumulated by Bloch electrons at their Dirac points, which are degenerate in graphene, are of opposite sign making the K and K’ valleys distinguishable.

-It has been repetedly shown that the light modes propagating in a periodically modulated space can exhibit behavior analogical to electronic wave-function in a crystal.14’15 The parameter space that defines the state of polarized light is the Poincare sphere, where the north and south poles cor- respond to right- and left-hand circular polarization (RCP) and (LCP) respectively.
-A gradual cyclic change of the polarization state induces a measurable and helicity-dependent Pancharatnam-Berry (PB) phase.16’17 This phase is equal to half the solid angle enclosed by the loop.
+It has been shown repeatedly that light modes propagating in a periodically modulated space can exhibit behavior analogous to electronic wave-function in a crystal.14’15 The parameter space that defines the state of polarized light is the Poincare sphere, where the north and south poles correspond to right- (RCP) and left-hand circular polarization (LCP), respectively.
+A cyclic change of the polarization state induces a measurable and helicity-dependent Pancharatnam-Berry (PB) phase.16,17 This phase is equal to half of the solid angle enclosed by the loop.
 The PB phase is responsible for the spin-Hall effect of light1218 and has played an important role in numerous applications in optics19 20 and plasmonics.21-23

 Research objectives and expected significance